Sleep

 I’m here if you need support.

-Transforming Suffering the Yogic Way – The Klesha
+From Suffering to Serenity – The Klesha

-We have forgotten and view the mind as sovereign. which means we are not seeing clearly.
+When we view the mind as sovereign we we are not seeing clearly.
 There is a lack of insight (Avidya).

 The Ego rules (Asmita).
 Forgetting our true nature, we base our happiness on external factors.
 We confuse our uniqueness as superior and separate from the flow of life rather than interbeing with all life.